All data is current as of 2013, unless otherwise noted.

 Branch of government: judicial

-Missouri statutes place oversight of the right to counsel with a seven-member commission appointed by the governor with advice and consent of the Senate.
+Missouri statutes place oversight of the right to counsel with the seven-member Public Defender Commission.
+All seven members are appointed by the governor with advice and consent of the Senate.

 How the right to counsel is funded